dequelabs/axeDevToolsMobileTools/README.md

 Authentication information is stored in the file mobileservers.yaml and a prototype file is provided in mobileservers.master.yaml, included in this package.

-The current version requires username, password and a client secret to authentication.
+The current version requires username, password for authentication.
-Future versions of the server will remove the client secret requirement.

 # First time setup